Some results on chromatic number as a function of triangle count: Getting the correct coefficient of

 \section{Getting the correct coefficient of $t^{1/3}$}

-Suppose we have no information on the local triangle counts; in this case, Theorem~\ref{ttprop2} would give us a bound (solely in terms of $n$ and $t$) of the form
+Suppose we have no information on the local triangle counts; in this case, Theorem~\ref{ttprop2} would give the following bound in terms of the vertex count $n$ and global triangle count $t$ alone:

-for a graph with $n$ vertices and $t$ triangles.
 This bound is clearly tight up to constant factors.
-In this section, we compute a more exact formula, which gives us the correct coefficient of the term $t^{1/3}$.
+In this section, we compute a more precise formula, which gives us the correct coefficient of the term $t^{1/3}$.
 The correct coefficient of the term $\sqrt{\frac{n}{\log n}}$ is not currently known even for triangle-free graphs.